Ohm's Law Calculator

 Frequently asked questions

-Can I calculate power using Ohm's Law?
+How do I calculate resistance using Ohm's Law?